e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 Given the fact that DLT and blockchain-based solutions have grown out of favour in the public, a decline in the activity of the Hyperledger community can be detected, and effort is being directed towards alternative solutions.
 The public consultation of the first e-ID pre-draft Act showed that a distributed operating model (utilizing nodes and trust anchors distributed over multiple organizations) was not requested.
 Based on these various findings, it was decided to exclude Hyperledger Indy from the presented scenarios.

-### OpenID4VC/VP
+### OpenID4VC

-This section contains the current experiences of the e-ID Team regarding the use of OID4VC/VP.
+This section contains the current experiences of the e-ID team regarding the use of OID4VC.
 It is important to note that the team has not implemented the entire standard but used specific components.
 Overall, it's an emerging standard, with multiple international stakeholders driving further evolution.

 **Issuing:**
 The credential is created and the content known by the issuer.
 It is then transmitted to the holder and can then be shared with verifiers by the holder.
 No other third parties are needed or involved in this process.